Parents' guide to 30 hours of free childcare

 If you apply after these dates you will be issued with a start date to access 30 hours the following term.
 Check the exact dates of the holidays and terms.

 If you live with a partner, you will need to provide the same information for them.
-Her Majesty’s Revenue and Customs (HMRC) will decide whether your child is eligible for the 30 hours (as well as Tax-Free Childcare).
+HMRC will decide whether your child is eligible for the 30-hours (as well as Tax-Free Childcare).

 If you are eligible, you will be given an 11-digit code that you will need to give to your childcare provider along with your national insurance number and your child’s birth certificate.

-They will check the code is valid using the government’s eligibility checking system.
-If it is, they can book your child’s place.
-Providers don’t need to take part in the 30 hour offer, so you need to speak to your childcare provider about what they can offer.
+Your childcare provider will check the code is valid using the government’s eligibility checking system.
+Once happy they will book your child's place.
+They do not need to take part in the 30 hour offer, please talk to them before applying.

-You must reconfirm your eligibility every 3 months from the date you applied to receive the extra hours (or Tax-Free Childcare).
-You must also reconfirm your code even if your child has not yet started their 30 hour place.
+You must reconfirm your eligibility every 3 months.
+This is from the date you applied to get the extra hours (or Tax-Free Childcare).
+Your code should also be reconfirmed even if your child has not started their 30-hour place.

 After you have successfully applied online you need to log into your childcare service account to get your 11-digit code.